 Blender is an open-source video-editing software that can be used for professional grade 2D and 3D animations.
+It is said to be one the best video editing software for all sort of projects.
+The versatility offered by this editing software in unparalleled in open-source and in premium space to some extent.
 This video editing software can be used for all sort of basic editing, and it can even mask footage.
-Blender offers a live preview while editing, luma waveform, chroma vectorscope, and histogram displays.
+Blender offers a live preview while editing, Luma waveform, Chroma vectorscope, and histogram displays.
 You can add upto 32 layers of video, images, audio, and effects.
-For audio editing blender offers Audio mixing, syncing, scrubbing, and waveform visualization.
+For audio editing, blender offers Audio mixing; syncing, scrubbing, and waveform visualization.

 Blender has a flexible Python controlled interface.
 Layout, colors, size and even fonts can be adjusted.
 You can use hundreds of add-ons by the community or create your own using Blender’s accessible Python API.
 Well, blender definitely has a learning curve and its not efficient for beginners.

 DaVinci Resolve 15 is one of the most professional editing and color grading software that is even used in Hollywood movies.
 The free version lacks multi-user collaboration, apart from that it has every feature that the paid version offers.
 Davinci Resolve 15 can be used for professional offline and online editing, color correction, audio post-production, and 3D visual effects.

 It is worth noting that, using DaVinci Resolve requires training which can be accessed from various online sources including YouTube tutorials.
 The new Fusion effects in DaVinci Resolve offer vector paint, rotoscoping, 3D particle systems, tracking, and stabilization.
 Overall Davinci resolve is an all in one editor that can easily edit an entire feature film.

 10. HitFilm Express (Windows, MacOS)